pebauer68/tree/README.md

 tree is a dynamic testing environment for crystal functions

 It offers a CLI based REPL for interactive use.
-It is fast(see Performance) and scriptable.
+It is fast(see performance) and scriptable.
 Debugging on function level offers single stepping.
 For debugging of single commands icr or crystal play should be used.
 Vars and functions are stored in runtime extendable hashes